In this article, we explore the world of the best honing steels — or sharpening steels — what they are, why you need one, and how to use it.

 While outsiders may see it as an obsession, it’s really about trying to enhance your enjoyment of the hobby and get the most out of it you can.
 It’s no different whether you’re a scrapbooker, a gardener, or a barbecuer.

-For the latter group, that may mean acquiring a smoker in addition to a grill, picking up a remote-sensing thermometer, or buying specialized knives for carving, slicing, and butchering.
+For the latter group, that may mean acquiring a smoker in addition to a grill, picking up a remote-sensing thermometer, or buying specialized knives for slicing brisket, or deboning, or butchering.

 Of course, all that extra gear needs to be taken care of, which puts you in the position of buying more gear to maintain your other gear.
 Personally, I don’t see a problem with that.